What is Quantum Computing?

-Qubits on the other hand are very much more complex and elusive.
+Qubits, on the other hand, are very much more complex and elusive.
 In fact, nobody is even exactly sure on the best method to create them.
 Some methods involve trapping ions, electrons or other tiny little particles; some propose using superconductors to create microscopic quantum circuits; others suggest it might be possible to use photons and complex optical apparatus to achieve a similar goal.
-What these techniques all have in common, however, is the fact that they're currently plausible on the small scale but incredibly difficult to realize on the large.
+What these techniques all have in common, however, is the fact that they're currently plausible on the small scale but incredibly difficult to realise on the large.

 The problems don't end once you have made a few qubits.
 As Schroedinger pointed out, quantum systems need to be isolated from the rest of world in order to work.
 If qubits were to interact with the external world, they would de-cohere, collapse down and take on a binary state, just like a traditional computer.

 Current thinking is that it is best to decide on an acceptable error rate, and design around it.
 With enough qubits, a small error rate can still outperform normal computing power.
 Trouble is that qubits are hard to produce, making them very expensive and for now, only available to research machines.